LPL Financial Closes Acquisiti - GuruFocus.com

 LPL and its affiliated companies provide financial services only from the United States.

-Securities and advisory services offered through LPL Financial, a registered investment advisor.
+Securities and advisory services offered through LPL Financial LLC, a registered broker-dealer and investment advisor.
 Member FINRA/SIPC.

 Throughout this communication, the terms “financial advisors” and “advisors” are used to refer to registered representatives and/or investment advisor representatives affiliated with LPL Financial LLC.